VictorSouzaCode/Splash-Paint/README.md

 shapes: it comes with a set of basic shapes, line, square, circle and triangle with well defined borders.

-fill bucket: a fill tool to cover large areas with any color you like.
+fill bucket: a fill tool to cover closed areas with any color you like.

-undo/redo : it allows you to undo/redo up to 20 actions
+undo/redo : allows you to undo/redo up to 20 actions

 download: Allows you to download you drawing in a png format.

-color pallete: a set of predefined colors with and a custom color option.
+color pallete: a set of predefined colors together with a custom color option.

 trash: clean the canvas completely